Sonictherocketman/sonictherocketman.github.io/archive/heartbleed-and-the-nsa/article.md

+slug: heartbleed-and-the-nsa
+published: Sat, 12 Apr 2014 at 07:25 PM
+updated: Thu, 06 Aug 2015 at 05:05 PM
 title: The NSA knew about and exploited the Heartbleed Bug
-slug: heartbleed-and-the-nsa
 author: Brian Schrader
 status: publish